Lesson video

 This will help to protect the property from increased risks of coastal flooding and storm surges.

-For your second way, you may have said, rising sea levels increased risks of coastal erosion so communities are adapting by improving coastal defences.
+For your second one, you may have said, "Rising sea levels increase risks of coastal erosion.

-A sustainable method is planting mangrove forests along the coastline because these provide a natural barrier, absorbing wave energy, stabilising soils, and so reducing erosion.
+A sustainable method is planting mangrove forests along the coastline, because these provide a natural barrier, absorbing wave energy, stabilizing soils, and so reducing erosion.

 Adapting to climate change refers to strategies and actions taken to cope with or adjust to the impacts of climate change.

-And reducing the risks from rising sea levels includes coastal defences, elevated buildings, and migration to safer areas.
+And reducing the risks from rising sea levels includes coastal defenses, elevated buildings, and migration to safer areas.

 Well done.